This Gluten-Free Bechamel Sauce recipe can be made with or without dairy, and it always comes out beautifully.

 - In a medium saucepan, heat the butter over medium-low heat until melted (or warm oil).
 Add the gluten-free flour and whisk until smooth.
 Over medium heat, cook until the mixture turns a light, golden sandy color, about 6 to 7 minutes.

-- Meanwhile, heat the milk in a separate pan until just about to boil.
-Add the hot milk to the flour mixture 1 cup at a time, whisking continuously until very smooth.
+- Add the hot milk to the flour mixture 1 cup at a time, whisking continuously until very smooth.
 Bring to a boil.
 Cook 10 minutes, stirring constantly, then remove from heat.
-Season with salt and nutmeg, and set aside until ready to use.

 Video